 Governmental Accounting Standards Board Codification Sections 1300 and 1800, Fund Balance Reporting and Governmental Fund Type Definitions (GASB Cod.
 Sec.
 1300 and 1800) implements a five-tier fund balance classification hierarchy that depicts the extent to which a government is bound by spending constraints imposed on the use of its resources.
 The five classifications are nonspendable, restricted, committed, assigned and unassigned.
-The fund balance of the Measure I General Obligation Bonds is restricted, as described below.
+The fund balance of the Measure I General Obligation Bonds is restricted for the purposes as authorized through the approval of Measure I.